Inflammation is a common underlying feature of numerous diseases, including arthritis, Type II diabetes and cardiovascular disease.

 Hyperuricaemia is also observed in obesity.
 Research to date has focused on the inflammatory environment in adipose tissue and there is little information available on how diet-driven obesity affects other immune cell populations.
 To address this question, Dr Harper and colleagues are collaborating with Auckland Rheumatologist Associate Professor Nicola Dalbeth, to investigate how hyperuricaemia alters the inflammatory immune responses of obese and non-obese mice.

 In other research, Dr Harper and colleagues are working with Dr Roger Hurst from Plant & Food Research to explore the feasibility of utilising the natural anti-inflammatory properties of New Zealand fruit crops to treat lung inflammation.
 Their basic research results have shown such great promise that candidate fruit extracts are now being trialled in asthma patients, in collaboration with Professor Richard Beasley from the Medical Research Institute of New Zealand.

 Collectively these studies are providing important insights into new potential therapeutic options for the improved management of inflammatory diseases.

-Arthritis Foundation of New Zealand, Foundation for Research, Science & Technology, Health Research Council of New Zealand, New Zealand Lottery Health Research, Nikau Foundation, Wellington Medical Research Foundation
+Foundation for Research, Science & Technology, New Zealand Lottery Health Research, Wellington Medical Research Foundation